 Water Security

 Water security is a key issue facing regional producers and landholders.
 In particular, for local graziers who rely on dam water for their livestock and don’t have access to mains water.
-Water security has therefore become a ‘project priority’ for BIGG.
+On-farm water security is therefore a ‘project priority’ for BIGG.

-BIGG wants to investigate on-farm water security solutions for the region, to find opportunities and overcome challenges.
-This includes investigating, lined catchments, de-salination plants, improving property layout for reticulated water, sinking bores and fencing off watercourses for biodiversity.
+BIGG has investigated various on-farm water security solutions for the region including, lined catchments, de-salination plants, improving property layout for reticulated water, sinking bores and fencing off watercourses for biodiversity.

 Projects:

-BIGG received separate funding to look at on-farm water security solutions from:
+BIGG has received on-farm water security support from:

 Report: Planning Farm Water Supplies – April 2022